ecco-laboratory/looming-fmri-naturalistic/README.md

 1. In `environment.yml`, set the env name and prefix to match the local path to your clone folder, or wherever you want to create the conda environment.
 1. In `.Rprofile`, where global variables are set for the R targets pipeline:
     1. Edit the `conda_path` variable to point _directly to the binary_ associated with the environment you cloned from our `environment.yml`.
 (It should point to the `/bin` inside the conda env folder.)
-    1. Edit the `matlab_path` variable to point to your own Matlab install path.
+    1. Edit the `matlab_path` variable to point to your own MATLAB install path.
     1. Edit the `pandoc_path` variable to point to a folder on your machine containing a pandoc binary.

 ### Run first package setup script